What Are ACH Return Fees & How Do They Work?

 PCI Credit Card Compliance Overview

-PCI compliance may frustrate you if you are unfamiliar with the requirements and terminology or feel unacquainted with the latest cybersecurity best practices.
+PCI compliance may seem challenging if you are unfamiliar with the terminology or the latest cybersecurity best practices.
+But you don’t have to do it alone.
 You can achieve compliance and minimize risk by partnering with a trusted, experienced payment service provider.
-Still, it is valuable for your business to grasp the fundamentals of PCI compliance.
+(List of approved QSA) Still, it is valuable for your business to grasp the fundamentals of PCI compliance.
 Here is an overview to get a better understanding:

-• It’s an annual exercise: PCI compliance is an ongoing process that your organization should review yearly.
+• It’s a continuous exercise: PCI compliance is an ongoing process that your organization should review yearly.

 • There’s variation in requirements: Your compliance requirements depend on the size of your organization and the number of card payments you process annually.

-• The amount of transactions matters: PCI compliance rules sort businesses into four groups.
+• Your transaction count matters: PCI compliance rules sort businesses into four groups.
 Level one merchants have the most requirements to meet because they process over six million annual transactions across channels.
 Smaller organizations will have fewer transactions and fewer rules to follow.

 12 Requirements for PCI Compliance